 Great copy separates the vital bits from the desired bits.
 Sometimes, it’s tempting to cram everything in a communication piece but it should be enough to catch the reader’s interest.
 Dot points work best for ads with a small word count.

 The best way to alleviate doubt from a potential client is to provide evidence that others have done business with you before.
 Never underestimate the power of testimonials or case studies.
 In the absence of both, look for offers that provide a sense of certainty such as a money-back guarantee.

 Every communication piece must have a clear call to action.
 What is a call to action you ask?
 It is a set of instructions that the potential client must do to obtain the offer.
 Calling the office, asking for a quotation, booking an appointment are commonly used.
 Great copy never assumes the potential client knows what to do.

-All in all, copywriting is a profession that involves writing text (copy) for advertisements in order to help a business stand out from its competitors.
+All in all, copywriting is a profession that involves writing text (copy) for advertisements in order to help a business stand out from their competitors.

 Alternatively, you can share this blog by clicking on: